Independent Mississippi governor race tracker

 This page belongs on a governor-race site because the session produced a much cleaner campaign issue map.
 The race no longer has to rely on generic talk about “the economy” or “education.”
 It now has specific fights candidates will be asked to own, attack, or explain: teacher pay, PERS, tax and revenue tradeoffs, Medicaid pressure, and the broader rural-health competence fight.

 In plain English, the session gave future candidates less room to bullshit.
 House-aligned figures, Senate-aligned figures, and Reeves-world allies all now carry a more visible governing record into 2027.
-Readers do not need to memorize every dead bill.
-They need to know which arguments survived the session and which unresolved fights are still sitting on the board.
+The failed override day sharpened that record by showing who could still move votes at the very end and who could not.

 What to watch next